-At Tommy’s there’s a line, which means Belushi strikes up conversations with every chick, kidding them that they are jeopardizing their figures by eating here.
+At Tommy’s, there is a line, which means Belushi strikes up conversations with every chick, kidding them that they are jeopardizing their figures by eating there.
 He hands me five bucks to get his order for him and sits down at a table with three girls by themselves.

 “That mean you want a double,” as I hold up his five.

 “Naw, man.
 Keep the change.”
-He’s a big spender.
+He is a big spender.

 “I needed to get away from the studio.
-I’m taking my Director role too seriously.
+I am taking my Director’s role too seriously.
 LA’s nothing, if not fun,” he proclaims.

 “Let’s not go back to the studio, just head to the Troubadour, once we eat.”